Devils Tower National Monument offers so many perspectives.

-The Devils Tower Trading Post is right across the street from the campground.
+The Devils Tower Trading Post is across the street from the campground.
 They offer tons of souvenirs, an old fashioned ice cream parlor, and an awesome deck to view the tower.

 Make sure to catch the tower at sunrise, it changes to a beautiful golden color.